Axxmk/weather-website/README.md

 # weather-website
-A simple project using Express and some APIs
+This is a project using Express and some APIs